Context-Bounded Model Checking for POWER: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We have presented a method for solving the $\kk$-bounded reachability problem for concurrent program running under the POWER semantics.
+We have presented a method for solving the $\contextnum$-bounded reachability problem for concurrent program running under the POWER semantics.
 To that end, we have presented a code-to-code scheme that translates the input program into an output program whose size is polynomial in the size of the input program, and that reaches the same set of process states when run under the classical SC semantics.
-On the theoretical side, this shows the decidability of the $\kk$-bounded reachability problem under POWER for finite-state programs.
+On the theoretical side, this shows the decidability of the $\contextnum$-bounded state reachability problem under POWER for finite-state programs.
 On the practical side, our tool implementation demonstrates that the method is efficient both in performance and in the ability to detect errors.

-We aim at extending our framework to cover other models such as ARM and C11.
-We also plan to consider other under-approximation techniques, and in particular to consider notions of {\it context} that are different from the one we use in this paper.
+We aim at extending our framework to cover other models such as ARM~\cite{DBLP:conf/popl/FlurGPSSMDS16,DBLP:journals/pacmpl/PulteFDFSS18} and C11~\cite{DBLP:conf/popl/BattyOSSW11}.
+Furthermore, our current context-bounded approach for POWER can only work with backend model checking tools that supports non-deterministic choice of data.
+In order to work with various model checking tools (e.g.\ {\sf SPIN}~\cite{Holzmann:2011:SMC:2029108}), we might need to consider other under-approximation techniques, and in particular to consider notions of context and code-to-code translation scheme that are different from the ones we use in this paper.